 .Sample()functions.
 Some forms of this syntax do not work on OpenGL platforms, due to how textures and samplers are not different objects in OpenGL.

 In Unity, you can avoid problems with HLSL syntax platform support by using predefined macros to declare and sample textures.
 Unity expands these macros to the most appropriate syntax, depending on the platform that the shader is being compiled for.

-Internally, different shader compilers are used for shader program compilation:
+Different platforms use different shader compilers for shader program compilation as follows:

-In case you really need to identify which compiler is being used (to use HLSL syntax only supported by one compiler, or to work around a compiler bug), predefined shader macros can be used.
-For example,
+You can use predefined shader macros to identify which compiler Unity is using, for instance to use HLSL syntax only supported by one compiler, or to work around a compiler bug.